nathan-osman/REST-Easy/README.md

  - support for GET, POST, and HEAD methods
  - parameter editor for POST requests
- - ability to customize HTTP request headers
+ - ability to customize nearly every HTTP request header
  - preview of HTML both as text and rendered in the browser
+ - syntax highlighting for HTML, JavaScript/JSON, and XML
+ - preview of images and a simple hex viewer for binary files

 Features planned for upcoming releases include:

  - tools for saving and loading requests
- - localization (currently in progress)

 [![Add to Firefox](http://i.stack.imgur.com/JE1T5.png)](https://addons.mozilla.org/en-US/firefox/addon/rest-easy/)